 Air segment

-Air segment means it use air travel as mode of transport. in this segment departure city or airport termed as the “boarding point” or departure point. the city of arrival or airport is termed as “off point” or arrival point.
+The air segment means it uses air travel as a mode of transport. in this segment departure city or airport is termed as the “boarding point” or departure point. the city of arrival or airport is termed an “off point” or arrival point.

 Surface segment

-Surface segment means use land travel such as railway or road for it’s mode of transportation.
+Surface segment means the use of land travel such as railway or road for its mode of transportation.

 Outbound segment and inbound segment